swix/swix.github.com/index.md

 ##Query String
 **Format**<br/>
+Purpose: Allows you to specify the format the data is returned in.
 Available Values: XML, JSON

 You may use the *format* parameter in all of your calls to the API.